solarwinds/snap-plugin-lib/v1/README.md

 ## Writing a Plugin

-Snap has four different plugin types and for instructions on how to write a plugin check out the [collector](/examples/snap-plugin-collector-rand/README.md), [processor](examples/snap-plugin-processor-reverse/README.md), [publisher](examples/snap-plugin-publisher-file/README.md), and [streaming collector](examples/snap-plugin-collector-rand-streaming/README.md) plugin docs.
+Snap has four different plugin types.
+Instructions on how to write each type of a plugin can be found in the following locations: [collector](/examples/snap-plugin-collector-rand/README.md), [processor](examples/snap-plugin-processor-reverse/README.md), [publisher](examples/snap-plugin-publisher-file/README.md), and [streaming collector](examples/snap-plugin-collector-rand-streaming/README.md).

 ### Before writing a Snap plugin:

 * See if one already exists in the [Plugin Catalog](https://github.com/librato/snap/blob/master/docs/PLUGIN_CATALOG.md)
 * See if someone mentioned it in the [plugin wishlist](https://github.com/librato/snap/blob/master/docs/PLUGIN_CATALOG.md#wishlist)

-If you do decide to write a plugin check out the [plugin authoring docs](https://github.com/librato/snap/blob/master/docs/PLUGIN_AUTHORING.md#plugin-authoring) and let us know you are working on one!
+If you do decide to write a plugin reference [plugin authoring docs](https://github.com/librato/snap/blob/master/docs/PLUGIN_AUTHORING.md#plugin-authoring) and let us know you are working on one!

 ## Brief Overview of Snap Architecture:

 Snap is an open and modular telemetry framework designed to simplify the collection, processing and publishing of data through a single HTTP based API.
-Plugins provide the functionality of collection, processing and publishing and can be loaded/unloaded, upgraded and swapped without requiring a restart of the Snap daemon.
+Plugins provide the functionality of collection, processing and publishing, and can be loaded/unloaded, upgraded and swapped without requiring a restart of the Snap daemon.

 A Snap plugin is a program that responds to a set of well defined [gRPC](http://www.grpc.io/) services with parameters and return types specified as protocol buffer messages (see [plugin.proto](https://github.com/librato/snap/blob/master/control/plugin/rpc/plugin.proto)).
 The Snap daemon handshakes with the plugin over stdout and then communicates over gRPC.

 ## Snap Plugin Go Library Examples: